BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1integeroverflow.md

 Imagine a 3-bit data type.
 You're probably thinking about 3 columns of binary code.
 For example, 101.
 If the data type is Unsigned then 101 will have a different value (value 5) than if 101 is a Two's Complement data type (value -3).

 ```
-3-bit unsigned columns = 4 2 1 (min value 0 to max value 7)
+3-bit unsigned columns = 4 2 1 (min value 0 to max value 7) NO NEGATIVE NUMBERS?!

 3-bit signed two's complement columns = -4 2 1 (min -4 to max 3)

-NOTICE: Java uses signed two's complement so that it can store NEGATIVE NUMBERS.
+NOTICE: Java uses signed two's complement so it can store NEGATIVE NUMBERS.

 ```